-Foreigners cannot start working until the visa has been granted, or until the special working permit is stamped in the passport.
+Foreigners cannot start working until the visa has been granted, or until the special working permit is stamped on his/her passport.
 Therefore, frequently the application includes a special working permit request, which is decided in a shorter term that the visa application.